scperkins/EJEHardenberg.github.io/public/tech-blog/scala-first-look.md

 It's pretty easy to see how this could then be used to easily parse out and use for custom configuratons of your own system.

+Overall, so far what I've seen of scala is interesting.
+The syntax is enjoyable and the community seems interesting and intelligent.
+I've picked up some books and plan on creating a few projects using scala soon.
+This post has gotten a bit long and didn't have much of a point but to chronologue some of the things I was playing with.
+So perhaps this will inspire you to pick up scala!
+A really good post to read if you're interested in learning more is [this one], good luck!

 [sbt's website]:http://www.scala-sbt.org/release/tutorial/Basic-Def.html